sunilvb/spring-kafka-registry/README.md

 Complex type: We could also use these six complex data types supported in Avro to define our schema: records, enums, arrays, maps, unions and fixed.
 In our Order example, we are using the 'record' complex type to define order message.

+### Generate classes from Avro schema files

-Once we define the schema, we then generate the Java source code using the maven plugin:
+Once we define the schema, we then generate the Java source code using the maven plugin.

+Let's open the pom.xml file from the root of the project

 ```
 <plugin>
 	<groupId>org.apache.avro</groupId>